evanbergeron/lockfree-bdd/index.md

 Binary decision diagrams (BDDs) are directed graphs that represent boolean functions.
 Once constructed, these graphs provide constant time equivalence checking.
 Unfortunately, constructing these graphs can be costly.

-The graphs are built incremently, usually taking a couple at a time and combining them.
-We focused on parallelizing this combination step.
+The graphs are built incrementally, usually taking a couple at a time and combining them.
+We focused on paralleling this combination step.

 This is tough for a number of reasons.